staminalyb/learngit/readme.txt

-git is a distribute version control system. git is free software.
+hello lyb,git is a distribute version control system. hi,git is free software.